koding/koding/go/src/koding/kontrol/proxy/README.md

 Compile the binary

 ```
-cd fujin/
+cd proxy/
 go build
 ```

-Start fujin proxy hander
+Start kontrol proxy

 ```
-./fujin -c "dev"
+./proxy -c "dev"
 ```

-This will start via http (80) and https (443).
-You can change them with
+This will start with the porst http (80) and https (443).
+You can change them easily:

 ```
-./fujin -c "dev" --port 8080 --portSSL 9090
+./proxy -c "dev" --port 8080 --portSSL 9090

 ```

-# Usage of Fujin
+# Usage of Kontrol Proxy

-You can test fujin with curl request.
+You can test proxy with curl request.
 You can use the test-dummy-server to represent backend servers:

 ```